 First of all, sex increases your risk of developing a UTI.
 Period.
 Regardless whether you use condoms or not.

 However, if you are using condoms with spermicide you are increasing the risk significantly.
 Let’s see why.

 UTI happens in a bladder, so why condoms cause UTI?
 And why vaginal flora is important?

 It appears that more than 90% of all UTIs worldwide are caused by E. coli bacteria that live in your gut, hang around your anus, and sometimes ascend to your vagina.

 Frankly, it doesn’t take much for bacteria to make their way from your anus area toward your vagina, even with perfect hygiene.

 Thankfully, healthy vaginal flora makes your vagina a hostile environment for E. coli.
 Basically, if vaginal flora is balanced, the invaders will be “kicked out”.
 On the contrary, if vaginal flora is compromised, harmful bacteria will thrive.

 As you can imagine, during sex some of the vaginal fluids would be spread toward the urethra (unfortunately, the urethra is right next to clitoris).
 Therefore, if your “vaginal juices” are full of harmful bacteria, the chances to contract a UTI skyrocket.

-Therefore, healthy vagina works as a natural defense mechanism against recurrent UTIs.
+Therefore, a healthy vagina works as a natural defense mechanism against recurrent UTIs.
 And now we are getting closer to solve the mystery of how condoms cause UTI.

 First of all, good news: not all condoms increase your chances to contract a UTI.
 The trick is to look for condoms without spermicide.

 A group of scientists conducted an experiment and concluded that spermicide-coated condoms were responsible for 42% of UTI cases.

 If a woman used a condom with spermicide five times within two weeks, her risk of contracting a UTI was five times higher (!) than a woman using other forms of contraception.

 Clearly, it’s the spermicide that you should avoid, not condoms.
 But why?
 What’s so bad about spermicide-coated condoms?

 #3 Spermicide Helps E. coli

 Unfortunately, spermicide facilitates the growth of E. coli. and enhances it’s adherence to epithelial cells in the vagina.
 And as we discussed earlier, you do not want E. coli growing in your vagina.